-- This enables a user to make automatic payments on due dates such as utility bill payments.
+- This enables users to make automatic payments on due dates, such as utility bill payments.
 Thus, customers need not remember due dates if they use this service.

-- The overall process is also much convenient for bankers with everything done electronically.
+- The overall process is much more convenient for bankers, with everything done electronically.

 - The system is a cost-effective process for making bulk payments.

 Some disadvantages of the concept are given below.